veronicamorelli/veronicamorelli/README.md

 Data Science Master Student at the University of Milan-Bicocca.
 Student Research Assistant at Fraunhofer HHI in Berlin.

+I'm currently working on Gitlab :) but in this page you can find some of my university projects.

 * 🎓 Bsc in Statistics and Information Management.
 * 🌍 I'm based in Berlin.
 * 🧠 I wrote my master thesis at the Remote Sensing Image Analysis Group (RSIm) at TU Berlin.